Apprenticeships represent a cost-effective way of developing your talent and building your skills base to grow your business.

-Apprenticeships are a powerful way to attract new talent into your organisation.
+Apprenticeships are a powerful way to attract new digitally savvy talent into your organisation.

-By providing an ACCA apprenticeship, you can engage diverse local and national talent and offer an alternative to university that allows people to get a headstart on building their careers.
+By providing an ACCA apprenticeship, you can engage diverse local and national talent and offer a credible alternative to university that allows people to get a headstart on building their careers.

 57% of employers report a high proportion of their apprentices going onto management positions within their organisations.

-We work with employers throughout the process, connecting you with local providers who can help you deliver training that suits the needs of your business.
+We will work with you throughout the process, connecting you with local providers who can help you deliver training that suits the needs of your business.

 We can also help you find apprentices through our Job Board and connect you with school leavers.

 With fewer exams and modules compared to other accountancy bodies, and flexibility about when they are taken, your apprentices can spend more of their time contributing to your business and learning while they work.

 Source for all statistics: The Benefits of Apprenticeships to Businesses report for the Skills Funding Agency by cebr.com